ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 At this point, our `User` model is completed.
 Please try to build and run the application, in order to make sure everything works fine.

 ### Controller
-Vapor provides controllers for us to handle our endpoints.
+Vapor provides controllers for us to handle interactions from a client, such as requests, process them and return the responses.
+For our case here, one `UsersController` will handle CRUD operations on `User` model.
 Again, please switch back to Terminal and create our controller file with the following commands.
 ```
 mkdir Sources/App/Controllers